RamezIssac/django-erp-framework/docs/source/usage/tutorial_2.rst

 We can notice that

 1. Report table is sortable and searchable (Thanks to `datatables.net <https://datatables.net/>`_ )
-2. Client's name and slug/refer code are clickable and will direct you to Statistics of that client, *we will be filling this page later in :ref:`adding_charts_widgets`
-3. There is a dedicated sub page for printing (More about Customizing prints later )
-4. Report can also be exported to Excel.
+2. Report can also be exported to Excel, can also be printed with a dedicated html template
-5. You can filter by *Date* , *Client* and *Product*.
+3. You can filter by *Date* , *Client* and *Product*.
 For the later two, the widget allow you to select multiple objects.
-6. All filters and calculation are done automatically.
+4. All filters and calculation are done automatically.

-Let's create another report that answers the question
+Let's create another report that answers the following question

 How much each product was sold?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: python

-    from .models import Product

     @register_report_view
     class ProductTotalSales(ReportView):